cloudmesh-community/book/chapters/nist/bdra.md

 collaboration between industry, academia and government "to create a consensus-based extensible Big Data Interoperability Framework (NBDIF) which is a vendor-neutral, technology- and infrastructure-independent ecosystem" [@www-nist-bdra].
-It will be helpfule for Big Data stakeholders such as data architects, data scientists, researchers, implementers to integrate and utilize "the best available analytics tools to process and derive knowledge through the use of standard
+It will be helpful for Big Data stakeholders such as data architects, data scientists, researchers, implementers to integrate and utilize "the best available analytics tools to process and derive knowledge through the use of standard